ThinkAM/typeairtable/CONTRIBUTING.md

 ```
 feat: implement new magic decorator

-This new feature change bahviour of typeorm to allow use new magic decorator...
+This new feature change bahviour of typeairtable to allow use new magic decorator...

 Closes: #22222
 ```